datarefinery/API-PMH/Discussion.md

 In practice suppliers/aggregators generally agree a schema (which should be independent of the transport, and usually is).
 At a higher level sectors usually agree a schema, e.g. in the cultural sector DC, CIDOC, LIDO and EDM, and once again these should, and are usually, independent of the transport technology.

-API-PMH wants to be a transport and intends to be able to carry any data, schema'd or schema-less.
+API-PMH wants to be a transport and intends to be able to carry any data, and any schema, or schema-less.

 So, API-PMH will support an ability to specify schema and carry schema'd data.
-As it is currently described API-PMH can carry completely schema-less JSON data, or fully schema'd XML dublin core data.
+As it is currently described API-PMH can carry anything from completely schema-less JSON data, through to fully schema'd XML dublin core data.

 The latter could be implemented much as it would have been in OAI-PMH, with API-PMH only requiring:
 * the use of URI and paramaters as described to make requests